peter88213/yw-cnv/README.md

 * Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
 * yWriter's project variables and global variables are not supported.
 * Scene titles are converted to navigable comments.
-* Text passages embraced in slashes and asterisks like `/* this is a comment */` are converted to comments.
+* Text passages embraced in slashes and asterisks like `/* this is a comment */` are converted to author's comments.

 ### Proof reading